Skip to main content

 There are many players involved in the procurement cycle and each has a different role and jurisdiction over procurement activities.

-Click on the associated section to learn more about the related entity.
+Click on the associated "visit site" link to learn more about the related entity.

 According to the Illinois Blue Book, "The Office of the Auditor General was established to provide useful, timely information to the General Assembly for legislative oversight of the obligation, receipt, expenditure and use of public funds and the operations of Illinois Government.
 This function is performed through comprehensive audit and evaluation of the operations and performance of state agencies and programs to determine conformity with fiscal requirements, legislative intent, and statutory mandates and prohibitions."